Under the Influence with Terry O'Reilly - The Marketing of Taylor Swift: (Taylor's Version)

 This is an apostrophe podcast production.

-You're a good half with all teeth.
+You're in good hands with all things.

 You're under the influence with Terry O'Reilly.